freerange/site/soups/weeknotes/week-172.snip.markdown

 Week 172
 ========

 Our new-found focus on, well, _focusing_, continued in Week 172, but we have very temporarily parked [Sauron][] in order to get [Recap][] to 1.0.0.
-We'll explain more about Recap in another blog post today, as soon as <%= l('tom-ward', 'Tom') %> emerges from his documentation fugue state, but if you can't wait then feel free to [check out the code][Recap] in the meantime.
+We'll explain more about Recap in another blog post today, as soon as [Tom](/tom-ward) emerges from his documentation fugue state, but if you can't wait then feel free to [check out the code][Recap] in the meantime.

 Mocha
 -----

-During moments of respite from chasing the chaotic agencies required to arrange a mortgage, <%= l('james-mead', 'James M') %> has been doing more sterling work on [Mocha][], solving the issues that people encounter when they try to do crazy stuff with stubs and mocks.
+During moments of respite from chasing the chaotic agencies required to arrange a mortgage, [James M](/james-mead) has been doing more sterling work on [Mocha][], solving the issues that people encounter when they try to do crazy stuff with stubs and mocks.

 This week someone has been attempting to serialise a stub within an ActiveRecord object.
 James has a [quick fix](https://github.com/floehopper/mocha/commit/d0569869da15fa9d3d86b18047630452a21906df), but there's more thinking to be done about whether or not Mocha should actually prevent you from trying to serialise stubs in the first place.